tummala-hareesh/ml_zoomcamp_ht/notes/week-2-notes.md

 ```

 # 8 Baseline model for car price prediction project
+- Filter numerical columns from dataset
+- Build model using those columns
+- Comparing results using histogram
+- Metric needed to estimate if the model is performing better or not?

 # 9 Root mean squared error

 # 10 Using RMSE on validation data
 # 11 Feature engineering
 # 12 Categorical variables